 - Ongoing.
 Continuation of current programs:

-Workshops, career panels, lunch talks (long term scheduling required)
+Workshops, career panels, lunch talks (long term scheduling required) : this subcommittee needs to move on this, Kate sent a nice email to them last night reminding them of this important task

 -Communications

-- 1. Website Revamp - The new format seems difficult to use, so we may return to the original format done by John and have Drew and Faith learn how to edit and then Faith helps to maintain the website.
+- 1. Website Revamp - The new platform (openscholar) is not very flexible with our vision, so we may return to the original platform, Dreamweaver, done by John and have Drew and Faith learn how to edit and then Faith helps John to maintain the website.

 -Develop social media outlets - Done

-- 2. Content management platform: event aggregation - John and Faith will work on this with the Gladstone administration
+- 2. Content management platform: event aggregation - John and Faith will work on this with the Gladstone administration since this could impact Gladstone-All

 - Ongoing.
-Postdoc interview movies - Roy will work on a couple more movies and these will be shown to the communications department at a date to be determined
+Postdoc interview movies - Roy will work on a couple more movies and these will be shown to the communications department (maybe Michael Penn) at a date to be determined

 -Salary and Benefits